almaan/stereoscope/README.md

 To exemplify - we looked at breast cancer using one ST section and a curated Lung Cancer single cell data set.
 But perhaps we have another set of ST breast cancer data which we would like to map the very same single cell data to.

-In the original ST [publication](https://science.sciencemag.org/content/353/6294/78.long) 12 MOB (Mouse Olfactory Bulb) and 4 Breast Cancer sections were presented, let us analyze the breast cancer samples using the Lung Cancer Data set.
+In the original ST [publication](https://science.sciencemag.org/content/353/6294/78.long) 12 MOB (Mouse Olfactory Bulb) and 4 Breast Cancer sections were presented - we will analyze the breast cancer samples using the Lung Cancer single cell data set.

 ![alt text](imgs/bc-he.jpg "HE-image of from breast cancer tissue in original publication")